jhipster/jhipster-uml/README.md

 Stay tuned for more news about this project.

-For more information, visit our [Wiki page](https://github.com/jhipster/jhipster-uml/wiki).
+For more information, visit our [Wiki page](http://jhipster.github.io/jhipster_uml.html) in JHipster's wiki.